 See our Packing List for more information about bringing electronics to Russia.

-Internet cafes / City Hotspots / Free WiFi: Internet cafes cost around $2-4/hour and are becoming rarer in Moscow.
-Most of those that still exist, like Diskont, a chain with several locations, are concetrated in the city center.
-Playground.ru is an Internet point that caters mostly to gamers.
+Internet cafes / City Hotspots / Free WiFi: Internet cafes cost around $2-4/hour but are rare now in Moscow.
+Most of those that still exist, like Diskont, a chain with several locations, are concentrated in the city center.
 Free WiFi is available in restaurants and city-provided hotspots (like much of the Universities and public transportation systems).
 You’ll need a Russian mobile number, however, to register on the free networks.

 Average total MONTHLY spending for communication: $3-15